 Tourist header template

-During the annual Arundel Castle Tulip Festival, 120 different types of tulip burst into bloom from bulbs, which have slept soundly underground throughout the winter months.
-The coloured flowers catch our attention, and their colourful names capture our imagination.
-Can you spot the Purple Prince, Curly Sue, Black Parrot, Flaming Flag, or Orange Emperor?
+Not only do the beautiful flowers catch our attention, but their colourful names capture the imagination too.
+Here are some names to look out for: the Purple Prince, Curly Sue, Black Parrot, Flaming Flag, or Orange Emperor.
 Which tulip do you think is the Queen of the Night?
-We’ll give you a clue… look for the tulip flower so dark it almost looks black.
+We’ll give you a clue… look for the tulip that’s so dark it almost looks black.

 Apeldoorn’s Elite Tulip